 The DOJ defines its acquisition workforce in accordance with the OFPP Policy Letter 05-01, Developing and Managing the Acquisition Workforce, dated April 15, 2005.
 This definition includes all Contract Specialists and Procurement Analysts (General Schedule (GS) 1102s); all Program and Project Managers assigned to exhibit 300 projects; and, all Contracting Officer's Representatives, whether serving in that role as a collateral or full-time duty.
-The DOJ acquisition function is decentralized.
-In FY 2019, DOJ procurement offices were comprised of 4,092 acquisition professionals.
+In FY 2021, DOJ procurement offices were comprised of 4,128 acquisition professionals.

-In the past due to staffing shortages, some DOJ Bureaus hired contractors to support their procurement activities.
+Due to staffing shortages in the past, some DOJ components hired contractors to support their procurement activities.
 Now, procurement offices have begun to rebuild their professional acquisition staff to reduce reliance on contractors in favor of developing DOJ in-house procurement expertise.
-The DOJ Chief Acquisition Officer (CAO) and Senior Procurement Executive (SPE) strongly support the initiatives that Bureaus undertake to manage and strengthen their acquisition workforce.
-Each Bureau is authorized to implement the techniques best suited to meet their needs and mission.
+The DOJ Chief Acquisition Officer and Senior Procurement Executive strongly support the initiatives that components undertake to manage and strengthen their acquisition workforce.